ddopson/underscore-cli/README.md

 JSON is an excellent data interchange format and rapidly becoming the preferred format for Web APIs.
 Thusfar, most of the tools to process it are very limited.
 Yet, when working in Javascript, JSON is fluid and natural.

-Why can't command-line Javascript / JSON be easy?
+<b>Why can't command-line Javascript / JSON be easy?</b>

-This package provides a rich command-line interface for processing structured data (eg, JSON).

-It can be used as a simple pretty printer:
+Underscore-CLI can be a simple pretty printer:

     cat data.json | underscore print